 - Race Committee Responsibilities and Guidelines

 Rules, NORs and SIs

-The Racing Rules of Sailing for 2017-2020 (RRS) are available to download online and are the definitive rules which govern sailboat races around the world.
+The Racing Rules of Sailing for 2021-2024 (RRS) are available to download online and are the definitive rules which govern sailboat races around the world.
 The online edition of the RRS is available with the changes noted.
-We will race under the RRS with the US Sailing prescriptions (not available online).
+We will race under the RRS with the US Sailing prescriptions.

 US Sailing protest form in pdf format.

 Sunday Racing Program

 Summary of Changes to Sunday Sailing Instructions